 Find What You’re Looking For

 1&1 Hosting is a huge hosting group with offices in Europe, North America, and South America.
 It aims to provide a one-stop-shop for small businesses that need to get a website online as efficiently as possible.
 The company was founded in Germany in 1998 by Ralph Dommermuth, the chairman of parent company United Internet.
 The 1&1 Hosting brand launched in the United States five years later.

 1&1 Hosting’s headquarters are in Montabaur, Germany.
 Eric Tholomè is the Chief Executive Officer.

 The company’s focus is on providing comprehensive business hosting at a low price.
 In addition, it sells services like Office 365, automated business listings, email hosting, and domain names.

-Core hosting packages at 1&1 all into five main categories.
+Core hosting packages at 1&1 fall into five main categories.

-1&1’s site builder is called MyWebsite, and is designed to help small businesses create a website without technical help.
+1&1 Hosting’s site builder is called MyWebsite, and is designed to help small businesses create a website without technical help.
 It includes a domain name and a treasure trove of resources, including themes, images, and text templates.
-Customers can drag and drop various types of content into place, and support is included in the price.
+Customers can drag and drop various types of content in place, and support is included in the price.